comScore pixel

 January26cm5.8 days

-The average snowfall forecast during week 3 of April for Takinouecho Sakuragaoka is 4 cm.
-There are typically 1.4 snowy days during this week.
-Takinouecho Sakuragaoka typical weather and snow conditions during the third week of April at the middle elevation of the ski area at 186m, based on historical averages over the last 16 years: At this time of year the expected freezing level (1149m) is far above the mid altitude of Takinouecho Sakuragaoka.
-On average, expect one or two days with snowfall per week in Takinouecho Sakuragaoka in the middle of April but rain is slightly more likely than snow during this week of April.
-Forecast model average snowfall for the week is 4cm.
-Temperatures generally above freezing both day and night in Takinouecho Sakuragaoka during week three of April with average maximum temperature 6.3°C and minimum temperature 4.3°C at the mid altitude.
-On average, two days out of seven will have some sunshine.
-Mostly light winds (average 13km/h) are unlikely to affect ski lifts but there is a 50% chance that the mean wind speed will exceed more than 30km/h one day.
-Based on long term statistics, we don't expect any powder days or any bluebird days at the middle elevation of the ski area of Takinouecho Sakuragaoka at this time of year.
+The average snowfall forecast during week 2 of May for Takinouecho Sakuragaoka is 1 cm.
+There are typically 0.1 snowy days during this week.
+Takinouecho Sakuragaoka prevailing weather and snow conditions during the second week of May at the middle elevation of the ski area at 186m, based on historical averages over the last 17 years: At this time of year the usual freezing level (1988m) is far above the middle elevation of Takinouecho Sakuragaoka.
+Snow falls on just one day every 7 years in Takinouecho Sakuragaoka in the middle of May but on average there are three days during this week each year when it rains.
+In the years when snow falls at this time of year, forecast model average snowfall for the week is 7cm.
+Typical temperatures are well above freezing both night and day at the middle elevation in Takinouecho Sakuragaoka during week two of May with the average afternoon temperature 11.2°C and the minimum temperature 8.9°C. On average, only one or two days with sunshine per week.
+Mostly light winds (average 12km/h) but there is a 50% chance that the mean wind speed will be more than more than 30km/h one day.

 Snow History: Compare Resorts